AnnaKudryashova/Budget_Manager/README.md

 # Budget_Manager

 ## About
-Class project as part of educational process at Hyperskill Academy.
+Class project as a part of educational process at Hyperskill Academy.
 The program that helps to control expenses and check all inflows and outflows whenever one needs.

 ## What does the program do?